Two documentaries, one Boy Scouts scandal—a trial lawyer claims Netflix copied his film, but the legal trail ahead looks rocky.

 Monbo v.
 Nathan

 Similarly, in Monbo v.
-Nathan, the plaintiffs alleged that a documentary on Baltimore’s “12 O’Clock Boyz”—a local dirt-bike subculture—had borrowed too much from their earlier films on the same subject.
+Nathan, the plaintiffs alleged that a documentary on Baltimore’s “12 O’Clock Boys”—a local dirt-bike subculture—had borrowed too much from their earlier films on the same subject.
 The court concluded that the similarities—showcasing the streets of Baltimore, filming riders and stunts, and using techniques like news clips, slow-motion shots, and transitions between riding scenes and interviews—were all stock components of the genre.
 Simply put, the plaintiffs did “not have the exclusive right to make docu-fiction about dirt-bike riders, as methods of storytelling are not protectable.”

 In Boy Scout’s Honor, Nagel claims that Netflix copied stock footage of campfires and scouting activities, as well as specific lighting techniques for interviews.
 While these choices may be stylistic, they’re common tools for setting mood and tone in documentaries—especially ones that deal with somber topics.
 Interviews with survivors, discussions about internal abuse files, and the depiction of scouting history are more than just common—they’re practically required.